AbelSniffel/SteamKM/README.md

 - Hidden Keys: All saved and just added keys are automatically hidden by default.
 - Reliable Backups: Automatic and manual backup options to safeguard your data.
 - Import/Export Functionality: Transfer your library between devices effortlessly.
-- Secure Data Storage: JSON-based storage ensures privacy and ease of use.

 ### **Organization Tools**
 - Customizable Categories: Tailor categories to fit your collection.